stephenkho/stephenkho.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 {style="text-align: justify;"}
 Welcome to my personal webpage!
-I am an economist at the European Central Bank's Monetary Analysis Division, on secondment from De Nederlandsche Bank.
-I am also affiliated with the University of Amsterdam's School of Economics as a PhD student.
+I am an economist in the [European Central Bank](https://www.ecb.europa.eu/)'s Monetary Analysis Division, on secondment from [De Nederlandsche Bank](https://www.dnb.nl/en/).
+I am also affiliated with the [University of Amsterdam's School of Economics](https://ase.uva.nl/) as a PhD student.

 My research interests are in empirical macroeconomics, monetary policy and financial intermediation.